IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

    unpredictable--number of times.
 This makes statistics gathered in the wallet-specific strategies harder to interpret.

-We put these strategies together into a :hsobj:`Plutus.Contract.Test.ContractModel.NoLockedFundsProof`:
+We put these strategies together into a :hsobj:`Plutus.Contract.Test.ContractModel.Interface.NoLockedFundsProof`:

 .. literalinclude:: Escrow3.hs
    :start-after: START BetterNoLockProof